newubuntu/pm2-linealert/README.md

 # pm2-linealert

-This is a PM2 Module for sending events & logs from your PM2 processes to Slack and line notification.
+This is a PM2 Module for sending events & logs from your PM2 processes to Slack and line notification and ping server by ip .

 ## Install